h0lyalg0rithm/surajms.com/_posts/2018-11-04-installing-lineageos-on-nexus6p-bootfix.markdown

  write /dev/cpuset/top-app/cpus 0-3
  write /dev/cpuset/camera-daemon/cpus 0-3
 ```
+5. Edit the `boot-img.cmdline` in the split_img directory
+  Add `maxcpus=4` to the end of the first line.
-5. Then run `repackimg.sh` to build the new boot.img file.
+6. Then run `repackimg.sh` to build the new boot.img file.
-6. Here comes the tricky bit, since the zip extractor on mac does understand the directory structure we should use an application like [ZipCreator](http://zipcreator.com).Its a java application that will allow you to replace files inside an existing zip file.Now replace the old `boot.img` from the original lineage OS zip file with the one generated in the Android Image Kitchen directory.
+7. Here comes the tricky bit, since the zip extractor on mac does understand the directory structure we should use an application like [ZipCreator](http://zipcreator.com).Its a java application that will allow you to replace files inside an existing zip file.Now replace the old `boot.img` from the original lineage OS zip file with the one generated in the Android Image Kitchen directory.
 7. Save and flash the new image onto the nexus.

 I had to perform a couple of extra steps like install a new bootloader however its not mandatory but a good step to take.You can download a pre-patched 4 core fix [TWRP 3.2.1](https://androidfilehost.com/?fid=745849072291698840) or on this [website](https://forum.xda-developers.com/nexus-6p/general/guide-tutorial-nexus-6p-bootloop-death-t3716330).